|

 best.
 We are going to win”.
 The confidence seems to reassure him,

+every time.
 The EDB old boy is David Lim (Tik En).
 In my book, “Heart Work”

 about Singapore’s industralisation and EDB’s role in it, David Lim